Atlantis (series): Series premise

 By 1775, the Atlanteans were fed up with British taxation, and with that, the Atlantean War of Independence began.
 The war lasted three years and ended in 1778.
 With Victor Radcliff in command, and with the eventual aid of France, Atlantis secured its independence as the United States of Atlantis.
 Upon its independence, the United States of Atlantis adopted a republican government based on the Roman Republic.

 Despite securing a peace with the British, the United States of Atlantis came to blows with them again in 1809 after Atlantis provided aid to rebellions in Terranova.
 The War of 1809 ended as a draw between Atlantis and the United Kingdom, although arguably Atlantis received a substantial defeat at several points.

 The ideals of the War for Independence did not translate into an end of slavery.
 Slavery was deemed too important in what used to be French Atlantis to be meddled with.
 It even expanded, when Atlantis purchased Gernika, Spain's mainland Atlantean possession.

 Enslaved African Atlanteans and Copperskin Terranovans continued to seek their freedom, through various uprisings they started were quickly crushed.
 Finally, in 1852, under the leadership of Frederick Radcliff, the illegitimate grandson of Victor Radcliff, Atlantis saw an insurrection similar to the American Civil War that so vast and so well organized that it could not be put down without the whole country paying a too expensive price in blood and treasure.
 The insurrection forced the Atlantean Senate to abolish slavery once and for all.

 The remainder of the 19th century was relatively calm in Atlantis.
 From its very beginning, Atlantis paid lip-service to egalitarianism.
 Thus, people from all over the world immigrated to Atlantis.
 It also placed emphasis on religious toleration.
 Consequently, a new Atlantean form of Christianity appeared in the early 19th Century called the House of Universal Devotion.
 Its founder, Samuel Jones, held that God lived in all people, and that, if we simply lived the proper lifestyle, we might overcome our limitations and become divine.
 The House was vocally anti-slavery well before the Great Insurrection.
 In the 1880s, a cabal of the Atlantean establishment, disgusted with how quickly the House had grown, attempted to implicate Jones in the murder of several critics.
-When the plot was unraveled by a British consulting detective, Atlantean society grew concerned that the House was now insulated from criticism.
+When the plot was unraveled by British consulting detective Athelstan Helms, Atlantean society grew concerned that the House was now insulated from criticism.